jb-santos/svyEffects/README.md

 # Ordinal dependent variable models

-To demonstrate ordinal dependent variables, we’ll model feeling thermometer ratings for the leader of the Conservative Party of Canada, which usually ranges from 0 to 100, but, for this example, is collapsed into an ordinal measure of “cold” (0-39), “lukewarm” (40-59), and “hot” (60-100).
+To demonstrate ordinal dependent variables, we’ll model feeling thermometer ratings for the leader of the Conservative Party of Canada.
+This variable usually ranges from 0 to 100.
+But, for this example, we’ll collapse into an ordinal measure of “cold” (0-39), “lukewarm” (40-59), and “hot” (60-100).

 ``` r
 data(ces19w)